nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 2. Reverting an order from a filtered list to pending status using the command alias.

-    1. Prerequisites:
-        - Prerequisites: Orders filtered using `filterorder completed` command with at least 1 order listed. <br>
+    1. Prerequisites: Orders filtered using `filterorder completed` command with at least 1 order listed. <br>

     2. Test case: `unmarko 1`<br>
        Expected: First order is reverted to pending status.
 Details of the unmarked order shown in the status message.
 The unmarked order will disappear from the filtered order list as it is no longer `completed`.